coyote-team/coyote-wp/README.md

 * Process existing posts

-Usually when first installing the plugin, you might want to do a first indexation of all the images in you WordPress installation and create associated resources on the Coyote API side.
+Usually when first installing the plugin, you might want to do a first indexation of all the images in your WordPress installation and create associated resources on the Coyote API side.
 This tool uses a remote processor (See "Processor endpoint" in the general settings) to process your existing posts in batches.
 It can take a few minutes depending on the size of your WordPress installation.

+## What If
+### I want to go back to manually managing original alt attributes

+You can deactivate the plugin in your WordPress plugin settings page.
+Alternatively, on the Coyote plugin settings page, you can disable the "Filter posts through Coyote" option.

+### I want to stop using the Coyote service but retain the alt attributes provided so far

+Don't deactivate the plugin: disable remote updates instead (see [the plugin configuration](#configuration)).